elearningshow/Expose-Ollama-to-the-network-GUI/README.md

   <img alt="Expose-Ollama-to-the-network-GUI" height="200px" src="https://github.com/elearningshow/Expose-Ollama-to-the-network-GUI/blob/main/ollama_gui_lan.jpg">
 </div>

 What to do in order to make the server accessible via the internet not just the lan (You can setup your router to enable port forwarding internal port would be 5000 and external port would be 5001.
 You would connect to your external ip number (my_external_ip:5001) that would have the router connect to your (In this example 192.168.2.12:5000) and enjoy.
-Use whatismyip.com to get your local ip number and append :5001 this will forward the request to your internal ip.)
+Use whatismyip.com to get your external ip number and append :5001 this will forward the request to your internal ip:port.)
 <div align="center">
   <img alt="Expose-Ollama-to-the-network-GUI" height="200px" src="https://github.com/elearningshow/Expose-Ollama-to-the-network-GUI/blob/main/port_forward_main_pc.jpg">
 </div>

 and then run the startserver-ask.bat it will open the GUI and now everyone on your LAN can enjoy a Ollama GUI.